holonk/retail-calendar/README.md

 // First month starts from 1st week calendar.months[0].weeks[0].weekOfYear // 0
 ```
-⚠ *previous versions of this library used the `restated: false` option to specify a "Drop First Week" leap year strategy.
+⚠ *previous versions of this library used the `restated: false` option to specify a "Drop Last Week" leap year strategy.
 This still works but is deprecated!* ⚠

 #### Add to Penultimate Month